paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 By adhering to this structure, you enhance project clarity and make it easier for collaborators to navigate and understand the codebase.

 ## 9. CSS File Structure:

+**Terminology: CSS File Structure**
+- **Meaning:** Structuring CSS files is like organizing your closet.
+Different sections hold styles for different parts of the webpage.
+It makes the code neat and easy to expand as the project grows.

+**Terminology: Purpose of CSS Files**
+- **Meaning:** Each CSS file has a specific job. `common.css` has styles for the whole page, `header.css` is for the header, and `footer.css` is for the footer.
+This separation makes it clear where to find specific styles.

+**Terminology: Order of Precedence**
+- **Meaning:** When styles conflict, this defines which one wins.
+Inline styles are the strongest, followed by internal styles (within `<style>` tags), and then external styles (linked CSS files).
+It helps in deciding which style should be applied.

 ### 9.1 Structuring a CSS File: